michaellenaghan/libhttp/doc/Building.md

 =========

 This guide covers the build instructions for the stand-alone web server.
-See [Embedding.md](Embedding.md) for information on extending an existing C or C++ application.
+See [Embedding.md](Embedding.md) for information on extending an existing C application.
 A brief overview of the source code files can be found in [Embedding.md](Embedding.md) as well.

 #### Where to get the source code?